raspberrypilearning/3D-scene/en/step_3.md

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.

 Give your project a name that matches your theme.
+Remember to use a **How to…** when you need support.

 --- collapse ---
 ---